Flourless Peanut Butter Oatmeal Cookies.

 Total Time: 50 minutes

-Only 7 simple ingredients needed to make these soft & chewy flourless peanut butter oatmeal cookies.
+Only 7 simple ingredients in these soft & chewy flourless peanut butter oatmeal cookies.
 Dark chocolate chips, peanut butter, cinnamon, and not much else in this gluten free cookie recipe.

 - 2/3 cup (58g) old-fashioned rolled oats1